ChxseH/COD4x-Promod/README.md

 ## Compiling

 > To compile Promod, simply place "Mod_Files" contents into <cod4-root>/mods/promod/, then run compile.bat.
 The compiled mod should spit out in mods/nc_promod.

+## Releases

-Alternatively, we have releases available that include more content. (i.e. Final Killcam/No PB reminders).
+Alternatively, we have releases available that include extras. (i.e. Final Killcams).